 Assessment of the PhD Proposal Package

-The Graduate Studies Coordinator reviews the PhD proposal package and may request a meeting with the student.
-The signature of the Graduate Studies Coordinator on the PhD Proposal form indicates the PhD proposal package is complete and the PhD proposal may be sent for external review.
+The Graduate Coordinator reviews the PhD proposal package and may request a meeting with the student.
+The signature of the Graduate Coordinator on the PhD Proposal form indicates the PhD proposal package is complete and the PhD proposal may be sent for external review.

 Does the proposal encompass sufficient scope for a PhD degree?